 Invest: When you invest in stocks, you allocate capital in the value of a company.
 These types of investments are generally long-term because you need to wait for your aspirations regarding the performance of the share price to coincide with the real value of the shares.

 Speculate: This type of operation focuses on seeing the evolution of the price to try to generate profits.
 These types of strategies are generally short-term.
-Technical analysis is often used in financial markets to get an idea of the direction of quotes.
+There is a lot of financial and market analysis to get an idea of the direction of quotes.
 In some cases, this type of trade is usually compared to a kind of bet.

 These definitions are very important in UK law because each of these instruments is classified differently and is subject to tax as a result.
 If you want to know a little more about taxes in the UK, visit Her Majesty's Revenue and Customs (HMRC).
 It is the department responsible for the administration and collection of Income Tax, Corporation Tax, Capital Gains Tax and Inheritance Tax.